MCResourcePile/mcresourcepile.github.io/CONTRIBUTING.md

 ##Contributions to MapStack

 All maps listed on MapStack are stored within a javascript file called `map-listing.js` which is located under each of the network's individual folder, under the materials folder, which is under the assets folder.
-The `lifeboat.html` or `avicus.html` file in the mapstack folder does **not** need to be edited.
+The `overcast.html` or `avicus.html` file in the mapstack folder does **not** need to be edited.

-* Lifeboat PC map listing: [`assets/materials/lifeboat/map-listing.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/lifeboat/map-listing.js)
+* Overcast Network map listing: [`assets/materials/overcast/map-listing.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/overcast/map-listing.js)
 * Avicus Network map listing: [`assets/materials/avicus/map-listing.js`](https://github.com/MCResourcePile/MCResourcePile.github.io/blob/master/assets/materials/avicus/map-listing.js)

 Below is an example of how the map `Abandoned Zoo` will look inside of this file.